bluecaret/carettab/README.md

 - Customize everything!
 Toggle the time, seconds, time format, date, date format, search engine, 24 hour time, week numbers, tab title and more.
 - Sync support.
 Keep your settings across all devices.
 (Requires storage permissions)
 - Multiple languages supported!
-- Available on Chrome, Firefox, and Edge.
+- Available on Chrome and Edge.

 Have any suggestions?
 Let me know on Twitter @BlueCaret